The Ultimate Testosterone Guide – Learn Everything About Testosterone

 One of the most popular IF methods is the 16:8.
 You fast for 16 hours and consume all your calories in the remaining 8 hours.
 Imagine finishing dinner at 7 p.m. and going into your fasted state for the next 16 hours.
 With this method, you would not consume any calories until the next day starting at 11 a.m., and then you would be able to consume any and all calories for the next 8 hours (taking you to 7 p.m.).
 The idea is that you would do this method of eating every day.

-Another popular IF method is Brad Pilon's Eat-Stop-Eat method.
-With Eat-Stop-Eat, the idea is that you eat good healthy foods 5 days a week, and for 2 days a week, you do a 24-hour fast.
+Another popular IF method is Brad Pilon’s Eat-Stop-Eat method.
+With Eat-Stop-Eat, the idea is that you eat good healthy foods five days a week, and for two days a week, you do a 24-hour fast.
 Imagine finishing your dinner at 7 p.m. and then not eating any calories again until dinner 7 p.m. the next day.

 You pick two fasting days spread apart during the week.
 So Monday and Thursday could be fasting days, for example.

-Personally, I have found the best results using this method, and I have found that it's easiest for me to fast from lunch one day to lunch the next day.
+Personally, I have found the best results using this method, and I have seen that it’s easiest for me to fast from lunch one day to lunch the next day.